nicklockwood/Expression/README.md

 Optional unwrapping is automatic, so there is currently no need for the postfix `?` or `!` operators. `nil` (aka `Optional.none`) and `NSNull` are both treated the same way to avoid confusion when working with JSON or Objective-C API data.

 Comparison operators like `==` and !=` are also extended to work with any `Hashable` type, and `+` can be used for string concatenation, as in the example above.

+For `array` symbols, AnyExpression can use any `Hashable` type as the index.
+This means that AnyExpression can work with `Dictionary` values as well as `Array`s and `ArraySlice`s.

+## Literals

+As mentioned above, AnyExpression supports the use of quoted string literals, delimited with either single quotes (') or double quotes (").
+Special characters inside the string can be escaped using a backlash (\).

+AnyExpression also supports array literals defined in square brackets, e.g. `[1, 2, 3]` or `['foo', 'bar', 'baz']`.
+Array literals can contain a mixture of value types and/or sub-expressions.

 # Example Projects